fernbacher/umu-launch/README.md

     * **Quick Launch**: Launch the last game you played from the library using its saved settings.
     * **Exit**: Close the launcher.
 4. Follow the TUI prompts to select the game, Proton version, and options.

+5. Optionally create an alias for the tool in your shell configuration file.

 ## Configuration (Optional)